Hedgy134117/cheyenne-music/Best Music of 2025.md

 1. Nunsexmonkrock, by Nina Hagen
 2. You Must Be Certain of the Devil, by Diamanda Galas
-3. Essra Mohawk, self titled
+3. Essra Mohawk, by Essra Mohawk
-4. Eska, self titled
+4. Eska, by Eska
 5. On How Life Is, by Macy Gray
 6. Urban Zulu, by Busi Mhlongo
 7. Stories to Tell, by Flora Purim